On Stellar Migration from Andromeda to the Milky Way: Model and Simulations

-with $M_\text{MW}$ and $M_\text{And}$ as the respective total masses of each galaxy and $\vec{r}$ the position vector of Andromeda with respect to the MWC.
-Given the current position and velocity coordinates of Andromeda from \citet{van_der_Marel_2012}, we can determine Andromeda's trajectory at any point in time with this equation and the equations of motion established in Section~\ref{sec:maths}.
+with $M_\text{MW}$ and $M_\text{And}$ as the respective total masses of each galaxy and $\mathbfit{r}$ the position vector of Andromeda with respect to the MWC.
+Given the current position and velocity coordinates of Andromeda in the Galactocentric rest frame from \citet{van_der_Marel_2012},

+we can determine Andromeda's trajectory at any point in time with Equation~(\ref{a_and}) and the equations of motion established in Section~\ref{sec:maths}.